 - DISNEY MAGIC: No one does it better than Disney.
 If you want to really have the full Disney experience, staying at a Disney World Resort will really help.
-The Disney feel continues even after you have left the parks and are just relaxing in your room or by the pool.
+The Disney feel continues even after you have left the parks and are just relaxing by the pool or in your room while playing mobile games like 오즈포탈.
 I think it is well worth the price to stay on property and

 - EXTRA MAGIC HOURS: Check the official Disney schedule to find out when these are.
 Extra magic hours allow Disney Resort guests to enter the parks earlier or stay later.